dreamind/ix/project/phase1/phase1.md

 - For numerical columns, with float and integer data type, provide *five-number-summary*,
 - For string provide *unique values* in the column.
-- For integer and string column, find out the *mode*.
+- For all column, find out the *mode*.

 Tasks
 -----